nginx/unit-docs/source/news/2024/fermyon-spin-rust-sdk.rst

    $ cargo new --lib test-spin-component
    $ cd test-spin-component

-Add the latest version of the "spin-sdk" and "anyhow" (Flexible Error Types and a dependency of the Spin SDK) crates to the project by issuing:
+Add the latest version of the "spin-sdk" and "anyhow" (Flexible Error Types and a dependency of the Spin SDK) crates to the project by running the following command:

 .. code-block:: bash

    $ cargo add spin-sdk anyhow

 Before we implement the actual functionality, we must modify our **Cargo.toml** file.
 Open the **Cargo.toml** with an editor of your choice and append the following to the bottom of your existing **Cargo.toml** file.

 .. code-block:: toml